Kyuuhachi/Aureole/guide/src/movement.md

 ```

 There used to be a mess here, but our maintenance team finally finished at
-Russel's and had time to look this over.
+Russell's and had time to look this over.
 So now it's up to us to create a new
 mess of our own.
 Let's change that `2000mm/s` to make Estelle walk faster!

 ```clm